African humid period: Humans

 As observed in archaeological sites, settlement activity decreased in the Sahara after the AHP.
-Population in Northern Africa decreased between 6,300 and 5,200 years ago over less than a millennium, beginning from the north.
+Beginning from the north, population in Northern Africa decreased between 6,300 - 5,200 or 5,300 years ago, taking less than a millennium.
 In inner Arabia many settlements were abandoned about 5,300 years ago.
 Some Neolithic people in the desert persisted for longer thanks to the exploitation of groundwater.

 Different human populations responded to the drying in diverse manners, with responses in the Western Sahara being distinct from those in the Central Sahara.
-In the Central Sahara, pastoralism replaced hunter-gatherer activity and a more nomadic lifestyle replaced semi-sedentary lifestyles as observed in the Acacus Mountains of Libya.
+In the Sahara, subsistence and pastoralism replaced hunter-gatherer activity and a more nomadic lifestyle replaced semi-sedentary lifestyles as observed in the Acacus Mountains of Libya.
 Nomadic lifestyles also developed in the Eastern Sahara/Red Sea Hills in response to the end of the AHP.
 There was a shift in domestic animal use from cattle to sheep and goats as these are more suited in arid climates, a change reflected in rock art from which cattle disappeared at this time.

 The development of irrigation systems in Arabia may have been an adaptation to the drying tendency.
 The decreased availability of resources forced human populations to adapt, in general fishing and hunting declined in favour of farming and herding.
 However, the effects of the end of the AHP on human food production have been subject to controversy.

 The warm episode and coinciding drought may have triggered animal and human migration to less inhospitable areas and the appearance of pastoralists where previously fishery-dependent societies had existed, as happened at Lake Turkana.
 Humans moved to the Nile, where the society of Ancient Egypt with pharaohs and pyramids was eventually forged by these climate refugees perhaps reflecting renewed exuberance; thus the end of the AHP can be considered responsible for the birth of Ancient Egypt.
 Lower water levels in the Nile also aided the settlement of its valley as has been observed at Kerma.
 A similar process may have led to the development of the Garamantian civilization.
 Such human migrations towards more hospitable conditions along rivers and the development of irrigation also took place along the Euphrates, Tigris and Indus, leading to the development of the Sumerian and Harappan civilizations.
+During the so-called "Dark Millennium" between 6,000–5,000 years ago, people left the southern coast of the Persian Gulf for more hospitable areas in what is present-day Oman.
 Population shifts into mountain areas have also been reported for the Air Mountains, Hoggar and Tibesti.
-In other places, such as the Acacus Mountains populations conversely remained in oases and hunter-gatherers also stayed in the Horn of Africa.
+In other places, such as the Acacus Mountains, populations conversely remained in oases and hunter-gatherers also stayed in the Horn of Africa.